kennych418/kennych418.github.io/index.md

 ### Plan to Maintain Safe Social Distancing
 Since the IR beacons will be relatively inexpensive, we plan to design and order enough of those that we will not need to work together in person.
 We will design and order the boards and parts for these early with the intent for each of us to have components totaling 5 beacons.
 In addition to the 2 Arduino Nano 33 BLE Sense modules we own, we will be able to borrow 3 more, so we will only need to purchase one more to have 3 each.
 This will give us access to 3 BLE/IMU modules to go with 5 IR beacon nodes.
 We will share code and hardware designs on github and use Zoom for brainstorming and troubleshooting meetings.

-### Project Proposal Overview
+### Project Proposal
 We will build a system for tracking relative position based on mobile IR beacons.
 The beacons will contain identical hardware and be based around the Arduino Nano 33 BLE Sense.
 These beacons triangulate relative position based on the received IR intensity and the locations of the other beacons.
 To avoid crosstalk, the beacons will flash in turn in an order coordinated over BLE as shown in Figure 1.
+Although a standard approach based on distances alone would use 3 stationary beacons and a single moving device, we will attempt to use only 3 devices and will handle the additional degrees of freedom using the IMU and/or angle measurements.

 ![3Beacons](../Pictures/3pics.png)
 **Figure 1**: IR Beacons.
 We will calculate distance based on IR intensity at the receiving beacons.

 Our beacon hardware design will include three upward-facing wide-angle IR phototransistors arranged around a single wide-angle IR LED as seen in Figure 2.
-The reason we chose three phototransistors is to allow the option of calculating a rough angle measurement as shown in Figure 3.
+We chose three phototransistors to allow the option of calculating a rough angle measurement as shown in Figure 3.
+If we are able to determine the angle with a reasonable degree of accuracy, we will be able to remove a degree of freedom by using the angle along with the magnetometer in the IMU.

 ![PCB](../Pictures/PCB.png)
 **Figure 2**: High Level Beacon Design